URBAN INSTITUTE OF REAL ESTATE

 MAKING BANK DEPOSIT:

-After making the deposit, please immediately text us your name, date deposited and the code number of the machine validation in the deposit slip.
+After making the deposit, please immediately email us, within 2 days, your name, date deposited and the machine validation code in the deposit slip.

-URBAN Institute will confirm your registration and reservation by sending you a CONFIRMATION NOTICE by text message, which you have to bring together with the original deposit slip on the seminar day.
+URBAN Institute will confirm your registration and reservation by replying with a CONFIRMATION NOTICE by email message.
 Deposits without CONFIRMATION NOTICE will not be considered as pre-paid registration.

 On-the-day registration is also acceptable but on a first-come-first-serve basis only.

 To avoid any inconvenience, it is advisable to call us on the day of the seminar or preferably, a day before, to verify the number of remaining slots.

 DETAILS OF TOPICS